readham1010/retalApp2/retalApp2/README.md

 5- You should see a message saying running on port 3000.... connected to MongoDB.
-This mean the server is up and running.
+This means that the server is up and running.
 ![suceess](./images/running-success.JPG)